Shadows-of-Vardoran/Website/static/content/lore-beyond-vardoran.md

 Those who dare to venture beyond the borders are the Scavengers.
 They seek treasure, magic, and items from a history long buried.
 Some seek a way to kill the Lich King, while others simply seek to understand its true nature.

-## Processions and the Cult of the Necrotic Leviathan
+## Processions & the Cult of the Necrotic Leviathan
 Others live within rolling villages– called Processions– and move daily, making them difficult to locate.
 They brave the heart of the Deadlands itself, relying on the Necromancy Leviathan to avoid the Lich King’s path.
 They boast rolling huts and ramshackle landships.
 The Bound of the Necrotic Leviathan decorate their buildings with corpses and rocks to better blend in with the desolate landscape they call home.
 You may not see them coming until they are upon you.

 Processions raid border villages for sacrifices to feed to the Lich King, ensuring that their master is fed in-turn, and they remain in the Leviathan’s Favor.
 Processions have been known to capture unlucky refugees from the holy war in Frankleburg.
 Crossing the Deadlands is more dangerous than ever before, as travelers must be wary of both the Lich King and the Leviathan in its shadow, *and* their fanatical followers.